Laura Pausini

 Throughout her career, she has won numerous music awards in Italy and internationally.

-In 2006, she became the first Italian female artist to win a Grammy Award, receiving the accolade for Best Latin Pop Album for the record Escucha.
+In 2006, she won a Grammy Award, receiving the accolade for Best Latin Pop Album for the record Escucha.
 In 2021, she was nominated for the Academy Award for Best Original Song with "Io sì (Seen)" from the film The Life Ahead.
 The single also won the Golden Globe Award for Best Original Song, making it the first Italian-language song to win the award.
 She has been honoured as a Commander Order of Merit of the Italian Republic by President Carlo Azeglio Ciampi and as a World Ambassador of Emilia Romagna.